A quick introduction

 The Global Greens

 The Australian Greens are members of the Global Greens, the worldwide network of Green parties and political movements, spanning continents and countries from Mongolia to Brazil and from New Zealand to Finland.
 We are united by our Global Greens Charter, adopted at the Global Greens 2001 conference in Canberra.
 The Charter sets out the values we hold in common -- ecological wisdom, social justice, participatory democracy, nonviolence, sustainability and respect for diversity.
-At the beginning of the 21st century, we are the only global political movement, working with optimism and friendship 'to affirm our responsibility to one another, to the greater community of life, and to future generations' (www.globalgreens.org).
+More than 20 years later, we are still the only global political movement working with optimism and friendship 'to affirm our responsibility to one another, to the greater community of life, and to future generations' (www.globalgreens.org).

 The Australian Greens